-- Personal data should not be shared via teams messaging.
-Where possible, work documents should be stored on SharePoint, not Files tab on Teams.
-Where it is not possible, make sure the permissions for the Files are set appropriately. - All users should ensure that permissions for documents are set appropriately - All users should ensure that only permitted participants are added to teams channels - Care should be taken when screen sharing and/or recording a meeting to make sure that personal data is not disclosed inappropriately.
+- Personal data should not be shared via teams messaging. - Where possible, work documents should be stored on SharePoint function sites, not Files tabs on Teams channels.
+Where it is not possible, make sure the permissions for the Teams channel are set appropriately to ensure files are only accessible by authorised users. - All users should ensure that permissions for documents are set appropriately. - All users should ensure that only permitted participants are added to Teams channels, chats, meeting chats and meetings - Care should be taken when screen sharing and/or recording a meeting to make sure that personal data is not disclosed inappropriately.
 Permission should be sought from all attendees before recording starts. - Ensure that when making video calls the environment you are calling from and any backgrounds you are using are appropriate for business use.